fleetdm/fleet/handbook/security.md

 ### Are they YubiKeys or security keys?

 We use YubiKeys, a brand of hardware security keys that support the FIDO U2F protocol.
 You can use both terms interchangeably at Fleet.
-YubiKeys support more authentication protocols than regular security keys.
+We use YubiKeys because they support more authentication protocols than regular security keys.

 ### Who has to use security keys and why?